-Policies and Procedures for Evaluation, Grading, and Promotion of Boston University School of Medicine MD Students
+Policies and Procedures for Evaluation, Grading, and Promotion of BU Chobanian & Avedisian School of Medicine MD Students

-Boston University School of Medicine (BUSM) is committed to high academic and professional standards for its curriculum, faculty, and students.
-These policies and procedures should guide faculty and students in achieving their educational goals.
+BU Chobanian & Avedisian School of Medicine is committed to high academic and professional standards for its curriculum, faculty, and students.
+These policies and procedures are designed to guide students in achieving their educational goals.

 1. Curricular Pathways